FireCARES/firecares/README.md

 psql -h 0.0.0.0 -U firecares firecares < firecares.sql
 ```

+1. Finally, you should be able to open see the app in your browser by opening:
+`0.0.0.0:8000`

 To make tileserver changes, see the Prominent Edge `tessera-ansible` repository, specifically the `firecares` branch

 ### Pre-commit configuration